 Cocaine, in all its forms, is an illegal stimulant drug.
 A person taking this highly addictive substance can have intense short-term and long-term side effects.
 The cocaine overdose amount becomes highly toxic and may lead to death.

 The exact overdose amount differs for each person based on their age, tolerance level, and health.
-The purity of the cocaine also factors into whether a person needs immediate medical attention.
+The purity of the cocaine also factors into whether a person needs immediate medical attention from a cocaine addiction treatment program.

 What Is a Cocaine Overdose?